|

 NB.

-The authors are charged with all rights and responsabilities of the
+The authors are charged with all rights

 contents.